Tyler887/so/README.md

 ```
 ## Python 3 Support
 Python 3.6+ is supported.
 The binaries do not require Python at all, but running
 or compiling the scripts requires Python.
+Older versions are not supported.
 ## Python 2 Support
 Python 2.x is not supported.